TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 One-Dimensional Positions

-If all valid positions for a suspect lie in a single row or column, all other suspects can be removed from that row or column.
+If all valid positions for a character lie in a single row or column, all other characters can be removed from that row or column.

 BeforeOne-Dimensional Positions before 1